cthulhuology/Amqp/README.md

 I'm going to add a number of common behaviors to the list of submodules:

-* Pipe - receives a message on one exchange and sends to another
 * Filter - receives messages on one exchange and selectively sends to another
 * Translator - receives a message in one format and sends to another exchange in another format
 * and many more...